 Additionally, it may be possible to increase bioavailability and thus lower the needed dose by inhibiting P450 enzymes (similar to curcumin being potentiated by piperine).
 However, this is for the most part currently an untested hypothesis.

-Scientific Research on Cyanidin
+Research Breakdown on Cyanidin

 Click on any below to expand the corresponding section.
 Click on to collapse it.